Study Abroad

 Los Angeles

-This field study course is offered for one week in the Winter Semester and serves as an introduction to the architecture and urban landscape of Los Angeles.
-Through a week long field trip, students will visit a series of significant architecture and urban design projects to learn about the various cultural and environmental forces that have shaped the built form of Los Angeles.
-Past tour agendas can give you a sense what the week-long experience has to offer.
+This field study course serves as an introduction to the architecture and urban landscape of Los Angeles.
+Through this trip, students will visit a series of significant architecture and urban design projects to learn about the various cultural and environmental forces that have shaped the built form of Los Angeles.

 Zurich